cuberite/cuberite/GETTING-STARTED.md

 **Windows:**

-If you use Windows, your best bet is the MSVC2008 (available as a free download in the Express edition from MS) or MSVS2013 (ditto), solution files for which can be generated with cmake.
+If you use Windows, your best bet is the MSVC2013 (available as a free download in the Community edition from MS), solution files for which can be generated with cmake.
 You'll also need cmake to generate the project files.

 Setting up the Repo
 -------------------

 Next, you'll need to set up the repo.
-You can make a fork and work on that then PR in, or I can set you up with membership for the repo so you can work on branches here (still use PRs though, they're great tools and for the first few you'll definitely need some changes).
-If you want membership to the repo, just create an issue and I can set you up.
+You should make a fork and work on that, then create a Pull Request so that we can review and merge your code.
+After you've "earned" an honorable status, we'll give you write access to the repository, so that you can work on branches in the main repo here (still use PRs though, they're great tools for review and discussion).

 Once you've cloned, you need to pull down the submodules: